A Suitable Boy: Is the TV Show Based on a True Story?

-With many a period piece such as this one, the inspiration for the story usually comes from the very real trials and tribulations that people had to face back in the day.
+With many a period piece such as this one, the inspiration for the story usually comes from the very real trials and tribulations that people faced back in the day.
 Given the historical context of a newly independent India, does ‘A Suitable Boy’ trace its origin to reality?
 Let’s find out.

 The sad fact is that the post-independence era was one of the most tumultuous times in the history of the country.
-From the motherland, emerged two new nations – India and Pakistan.
-This led to a huge migration crisis, and many religious riots also ensued.
+From the motherland emerged two new nations – India and Pakistan.
+This led to a huge migration crisis and many religious riots.
 People had left behind their houses and their jewelry as they headed to a new area with virtually no money to their names.
 According to estimates, by the time the dust had settled, as many as 2 million people had died.

 Today, India has been an independent country for 73 years.
-It has definitely made an impact on the global platform.
+It has made an impact on the global platform.
 But the scars of partition are still fresh in the minds of those who lived through it.
 These heartbreaking stories of struggles and survival are passed down from generation to generation as a reminder of exactly what India lost when it gained independence.
-So yes, while the movie is based on a fictional story, the annals of history have a very significant contribution to the plot.
+So yes, while the movie is based on a fictional story, the annals of history significantly contribute to the plot.

 Talking about her love for the literary piece, Director Mira Nair said, “I read the novel in 1993 soon after it came out.
 I read it twice.
 I didn’t want to leave my best friend at the end of it— it was that kind of a feeling.
 Vikram [Seth] had so extraordinarily captured that Nehruvian India [at] the moment we were trying to create [a] new country after freedom from the British.
 And yet we were so anglicised and spoke and dreamt in English.”